RiccardoMaino/monitoring-job-execution/README.md

   5. **--makeplots**: A flag which if specified allows to create useful plots for the analysis of records contained in the dataset created (or updated). (default: False)
   6. **--delcsv**: A flag which if specified allows to delete the dataset previously created. (default: False)
   7. **--delplots**: A flag which if specified allows to delete the plots, related to the dataset, previously created. (default: False)
+- **make pyrun** Another way to run the app using the default command line arguments is bu using the *"pyrun"* target of the *"make"* utility.
+To do this last thing just run `make pyrun` in the folder cloned *"/monitoring-job-execution"*.
 ## <u>Output</u>
 After running the code, a dataset will be created (or updated) in the path specified by the commands line arguments with **--csvpath** option.
 The data used to create the dataset is taken from the folder used with the *“event_tracing”* C library to save tracing data results, the default one is *"../event_tracing_library/results"*.
 In addition, several plots useful for analyzing the data contained in the dataset will be generated if the flag **--makeplots** is specified.
 These plots could be found within the folder specified by the command line arguments with **--plotspath** option, the default one is *"/plots"*.